djuelg/Shapez-Theme/README.md

 Furthermore I would like to thank [CrimsonRay](https://github.com/CrimsonRay), the creator of the slender-Theme.
 He inspired me to make my own theme and I reused some of his code.

 # TODO:
-- Durchsichtige Kreis Hitboxen in SVG integrieren
+- title-screen mit JS skalieren
 - Ordnerstruktur verschieben